best-practice-and-impact/qa-of-code-guidance/book/configuration.md

 Configuration file formats like YAML and TOML are compact and human-readable.
 This makes them easy to interpret and update, even without knowledge of the underlying code used in the analysis.
 Reading these files in produces a single object containing all of the `key:value` pairs defined in our configuration file.
 In our analysis, we can then select our configuration parameters using their keys.

-## Configuration files as arguments
+## Use configuration files as arguments

-In the previous example we have stored our configuration options in a separate file and referenced this in our analysis script.
+In the previous example, we have stored our configuration options in a separate file and referenced this in our analysis script.
 Although this allows us to separate our configuration from the main codebase, we have used a hard-coded path to the configuration file.
 This is not ideal, as for the code to be run on another machine the configuration file must be saved on the same path.
 Furthermore, if we want to switch the configuration file that the analysis uses we must change this path or replace the configuration file at the specified path.

 To overcome this, we can adjust our analysis script to take the configuration file path as an argument when the analysis script is run.
 This can be achieved in a number of ways, but we'll discuss a minimal example here: